CLC (1) accepts donations of conservation easements from landowners, (2) accepts gifts of land and (3) purchases land.

 In 2015, after working together for more than a year, three land trusts merged to become one: Cardinal Land Conservancy—one strong regional land trust that works in seven southwest Ohio counties to preserve quality of life in the places you love.
 The merger integrates our respective assets, expertise, connections and good will for greater reach and effectiveness.
 This model of expansion and merger of land trusts is successful in northeast Ohio, southern Indiana and throughout the country.

-More about CLC: We are a private, nonprofit, tax-exempt conservation organization, incorporated in September 1999 under the laws of the state of Ohio.
-CLC is a member of the national Land Trust Alliance (LTA), and Coalition of Ohio Land Trusts (COLT).
-CLC uses LTA’s “Land Trust Standards and Practices” to guide our work as we grow.
+More about Cardinal: We are a private, nonprofit, tax-exempt conservation organization, incorporated in September 1999 under the laws of the state of Ohio.
+Cardinal is a member of the national Land Trust Alliance (LTA), and Coalition of Ohio Land Trusts (COLT).
+Cardinal earned LTA accreditation in 2019 and uses LTA’s “Land Trust Standards and Practices” to guide our work as we grow.

 Our Annual reports give you a snapshot of what we are working on and how we are doing financially.
 For the most up-to-date annual reports, join us for our annual meeting!